 The Newcomers was described by The New York Times as “a delicate and heartbreaking mystery story” about 22 immigrant and refugee teenagers who share one classroom while learning English together.
 That newspaper went on to say, “Thorpe’s book is a reminder that in an era of nativism, some Americans are still breaking down walls and nurturing newcomers, the seeds of the great American experiment.”

-Her first book, Just Like Us: The True Story of Four Mexican Girls Coming of Age in America, was published in 2009.
-It won the Colorado Book Award and was named one of the best books of the year by The Washington Post.
+Just Like Us won the Colorado Book Award for narrative nonfiction and was named one of the best books of the year by The Washington Post.
 The Denver Center for the Performing Arts adapted the nonfiction book for the stage as a play.
 Soldier Girls was named the number one nonfiction book of the year by Time Magazine.
 And The Newcomers won both the Colorado Book Award for narrative nonfiction as well as the Columbia Journalism School’s Lukas Prize work-in-progress award.

 Thorpe’s magazine journalism has appeared in The New York Times Magazine, The New Yorker, Texas Monthly, Westword, Chalkbeat, and 5280.
 She lives in Denver, Colorado.